bjoernricks/work-shop-wednesday/src/python/asyncio/cpython/async_context_manager.md

     await manager.__aexit__(mgr, None, None, None)
 ```

+The best example for using an `AsyncContextManager` is creating a connection.
+While creating a protocol connection over a network the application code has to
+wait until the connection has been established.
+With an `AsyncContextManager`
+the code waiting for the I/O can suspend and some other task can run until the
+the connection is ready.

 ```{admonition} Summary
 * `AsyncContextManager` can be used in conjunction with the `async with` statement.